yaizasear/FDP/README.md

 This repository contains Python code for all architectures, pretraining and fine-tuning carried out during the project, as well as dataset examples for downloading and testing.

-- The "train.sh" scrip provides code to pretrain and fine-tune a Transformer model using a SLURM enviornment.
+- The "train.sh" script provides code to pretrain and fine-tune a Transformer model using a SLURM enviornment.
-- The "generate.sh" scrip provides code to generate protein sequences from a pretrained Transformer model using a SLURM enviornment.
+- The "generate.sh" script provides code to generate protein sequences from a pretrained Transformer model using a SLURM enviornment.